twodee/madeup/docs/reference.md

 repeat 10 print "x"
 ~~~

-###repeatwich
+###repeat-and-a-half
 Sometimes half of the repeated sequence needs to run one more time than the other half.
 We refer to this sometimes as a "loop and a half."
 These situations arise frequently enough in 3D construction and path walking that Madeup provides support for such loops.
-The "and a half" portion sandwiches or surrounds the internal portion.
-Therefore, we call this a `repeatwich` loop.
+The "and a half" portion sandwiches or surrounds the internal portion:

 {:.mup}
 ~~~
 -- prints xoxox
-repeatwich 3
+repeat 3
   print "x"
 around
   print "o"